-This CLE webinar will describe hedging transactions and ways to limit the parties' exposure to changes in rates.
-The panel will describe the role of the hedge counterparty and discuss key aspects of hedge documentation.
+This CLE webinar will describe hedging transactions and ways to limit the parties’ exposure to changes in rates.
+The panel will explain the role of the hedge counterparty and discuss critical aspects of hedge documentation.

 - Overview of interest rate hedges